ben-signalnarrative/emstrument/readme.md

 Linux possible if there is enough interest from musicians/developers.
 If you want to make a port, fork away!

+See documentation/setup.md for details on how to get started.

 ### Emstrument != Chiptune

 Emstrument is the inverse of the "chiptune" genre of music.
 Chiptune